 The main causes of Lake Erie’s toxic algae are excess chemicals, specifically phosphorus and nitrogen, that feed huge growths of bacteria, called blue-green algae.
 When the bacteria die and split open, they release toxins that can cause severe abdominal pain, paralysis, or liver and kidney damage sometimes resulting in life threatening conditions.

-Undoubtedly toxic algae is an Ohio-wide problem, one fueled by pollution from raw sewage, farm fertilizer and animal manure.
+Undoubtedly toxic algae is an Ohio-wide problem, one fueled by pollution from raw and partially treated sewage, chemical fertilizer and animal manure.
 Not only do the dangerous toxins threaten people’s drinking water, they also have disastrous impacts on local and regional economies that depend on recreation and tourism.
 Water and beaches covered in toxic green slime is simply bad for business and Ohio’s reputation.

 Algae-causing pollution is preventable.
 Sewage treatment plants, home septic systems and combined sewer overflows are extremely small contributors of phosphorus pollution.
 Yet they must follow specific state or federal regulations.
 In fact many must obtain permits that set specific limits on the amount of pollution they can put into local rivers and lakes.
 Local health departments keep an inventory and maintenance records of all home septic systems.

 Unfortunately, very few safeguards are in place to limit pollution from industrial-scale agriculture.
 In study after study, scientists have shown that reducing the amount of agricultural pollution flowing into Lake Erie will significantly reduce the threat from toxic algae.

 It is time for better safeguards and more effective controls to reduce the amount of agricultural pollution allowed to flow into Lake Erie.
 We need bold action from our state leaders to restore the lake and ensure safe, clean drinking water for our families.